wwwehr/nearai/docs/agents.md

     we recommend placing it inside your local registry `mkdir -p ~/.nearai/registry/example_agent`.

-3. Create a metadata.json file for your agent
+3. Create files for your agent

+The fastest way to create both your metadata and agent .py file would be the create or clone functions

+* `nearai agent create --name <agent_name> --description <description>` allows you to create clean agent
+* `nearai agent create --fork <namespace/agent_name/version> [--name <new_agent_name>]` forks an existing codebase
+* `nearai registry list` can tell you what agents are forkable.
-   `nearai registry metadata_template ~/.nearai/registry/example_agent agent "Example agent"` and edit it.
+* otherwise you can use `nearai registry metadata_template ~/.nearai/registry/example_agent agent "Example agent"` and edit it, as well as a created agent.py, [example of which is below](#example-agentpy) using the [environment API](#the-environment-api).

-4. Create an `agent.py` file in that folder.
-     * Write your agent, in agent.py, using the [environment API](#the-environment-api) described below.
-     * Or paste in the [example agent.py](#example-agentpy) below.

-5. Run your agent locally using the cli and passing it a folder to write output to.
+4. Run your agent locally using the cli and passing it a folder to write output to.
 ```shell
 nearai agent interactive example_agent /tmp/example_agent_run_1 --local
 ```